Gardener Shortlands — Recycling and Sustainability

 To keep our eco-friendly waste disposal area efficient, we make routine use of nearby transfer stations and municipal processing facilities.
 These include the borough transfer depot for green and mixed recyclables, a suburban transfer station for bulky organic materials, and regional composting and wood-processing hubs.
 Our logistical plans prioritise shorter journeys and consolidated loads so materials arrive clean and are processed into high-quality compost, mulch and recycled aggregates for landscaping.

-Low-carbon delivery van and chipping machine at a garden site Low-carbon fleet and transport — transport is a core part of sustainability.
+A young woman with light skin and brown hair tied back, dressed in a blue checked shirt and dark jeans, is kneeling on a well-maintained grassy lawn in a garden in Shortlands.
+She is actively planting small potted flowering plants with purple blossoms into the soil, carefully placed along the edge of a garden bed bordered by lush green foliage, including tall grasses and dense shrubs.
+In the background, a wooden fence encloses the outdoor space, with mature trees providing partial shade.
+The scene is set outdoors on a clear day with natural sunlight, highlighting the vibrant green grass and the natural tones of the garden elements.
+The overall setting reflects a tidy, landscaped backyard suitable for sustainable gardening practices supported by local gardening services such as those offered by Gardener Shortlands, focusing on outdoor maintenance and lawn care in the Bromley postcodes.
+Low-carbon fleet and transport — transport is a core part of sustainability.
 Gardener Shortlands operates a fleet of low-carbon vans and service vehicles: electric light vans for small-scale collections, plug-in hybrids for mixed routes, and Euro 6 low-emission units for heavier loads.
 We schedule collections to minimise miles, use consolidated pickups for street clusters, and maintain a charging plan for our EVs.
 The result is a reduced carbon footprint per tonne of material handled and a quieter presence in local streets.

 We also test alternative delivery models for the sustainable rubbish gardening area, such as community drop-off days with reduced-distance haulage and seasonal campaigns that align with borough composting windows.
 These initiatives support the borough's wider waste reduction strategy and make it easier for residents to participate in the garden recycling culture.